jlengstorf/lengstorf.com/content/drafts/soul-crushing-panic-everything-fine.md

 I find myself running logistics for ghosting: new name, new place, new *everything*.
 I just fade into the background and leave nothing but a fade-to-question-mark in my old life.

-***

 Usually I feel it coming: the desire to burn it down and start over.
 It creeps in around the edges when my projects are all well underway, my relationships all stable, my life under control.

-It shows up when everything is "just fine" and I have no problems to speak of.

-All the fires are out.
-All the todos are checked off.
-All the [dragons are slain]({{< ref "slaying-dragons.md" >}}).
+It shows up when everything is "just fine" and I have no problems to speak of: all the fires are out; all the todos are completed; all the [dragons are slain]({{< ref "slaying-dragons.md" >}}).

-This is what I always told myself I was working toward.
-This should be the peaceful repose that accompanies reaching my goals.
-Isn't this success?
-Haven't I just succeeded?
+I've always told myself **this is what I was working toward.** Isn't this success?
+Haven't I made it?
 [Shouldn't I be happy now?]({{< ref "blog/finding-happiness.md" >}})

-Why, then, do I feel so *fucking awful*?
+Why, then, do I feel _so fucking empty_?

+[TKTK standing near a pile of trophies, contemplating a match]

 ***

-When the only thing that's hard about being alive is not sounding like a whiner when you can't understand why your decidedly _not_ hard life doesn't seem all that fulfilling, you learn to shut your mouth.

-Speaking up about the problems that arise from other problems' solutions is not a smart thing to do.
-At least not if you want to avoid public ridicule.

-And it's not like you're ungrateful.
-You know, even at your lowest moments, that your life is not now, nor will it ever (probably) be, _actually_ bad.
-You don't like to say "lucky" because it implies you just fell face-first into everything you have, but there's no denying that you've had no shortage of opportunities.

-Still, disillusionment sits in the darker corners of your mind, brooding and terrible, gnawing on the wiring.

-*I thought there'd be more than this,* it whispers. *Is this as far as I can go?*

-So you sit at the end of a path that promised fulfillment, and you're hit by the gut-dropping realization that you're only thirty years old but you're more or less out of ideas.
-Now that you're standing on the precipice of the best ending you could imagine for yourself — you, with that special intellect that was so advanced, so different from all the others: the coasters, the weak-willed, the "normies" — your best-case outcomes are feeling more like cheap trophies that no one could (or should) care about longer than the few minutes it'll take to write your obituary.

-And you can still count on another forty years or so of being alive.

-So you're sitting with your feet dangling over the edge of the void, dark and empty and endless, a yawning expanse of nothing in the exact spot where you were *so sure* all the answers would be.

-Disillusionment slumps down beside you and moans, *What now?*

-And you only just squeeze out, "I don't know," past the tightness in your throat.

-***

 There's no way to bring it up without sounding ungrateful.

 "What do I do next, now that I've achieved all my goals?
-I feel lost and sad and directionless."
+I feel lost and sad and directionless." **Speaking up about the problems that arise from other problems' solutions is not a smart thing to do.** At least not if you want to avoid public ridicule.

 So you bottle it up.
 Tell yourself you're just being irrational.